Deploying a Vaadin Application to Heroku

 heroku deploy:jar target/myapp-1.0-SNAPSHOT.jar --app blooming-beach-34155

-When the deployment has completed, the application URL will be displayed in the logs.
+When the deployment has completed, the application URL is displayed in the logs.